World Bank Approves Third Development Policy Operation Supporting Policy Reforms

 On the social safety net, coverage was scaled up and benefits were improved while enhancing targeting effectiveness.
 The share of the poor and vulnerable receiving publicly subsidized health care has increased from about 20 percent in 2007 to more than 35 percent in 2010, while the share of the poorest tenth of the population receiving targeted social assistance increased from about 32 percent in 2007 to about 40 percent by 2009.

 DPO-3 is an IDA credit with a maturity of 25 years, including a 5-year grace period.
-DPO-2 including an IDA credit of US$ 40 million and an IBRD loan of US$ 10 million was approved by the Board in July 2010.
 DPO-1 for the amount of US$ 85 million IDA was approved by the Board in July 2009.
+DPO-2, including an IDA credit of US$ 40 million and an IBRD loan of US$ 10 million, was approved by the Board in July 2010.

+The DPO series is a central component of the World Bank’s Country Partnership Strategy (CPS) for Georgia covering 2010-2013.
 World Bank commitments to Georgia total approximately US$ 1.5 billion for 50 projects.